-On screen, the Graceland Wedding Chapel is where Matthew Perry and Salma Hayek get married in the 1990s rom-com Fools Rush In, and it also features in the film version of Fear and Loathing in Las Vegas.
-If you fancy trying it out for yourself while you’re in Vegas, then their wedding and vow renewal packages start from $199 (and Elvis is optional!).
+On screen, the Graceland Wedding Chapel is where Matthew Perry and Salma Hayek get married in 1997 rom-com Fools Rush In, and it also features in the film version of Fear and Loathing in Las Vegas.
+If you fancy trying it out for yourself while you’re in Vegas, their wedding and vow renewal packages start from $179 (and Elvis is optional!).

-The bar is another location from the first Hangover film as well as featuring in Casino.
-It’s been restored to its former glory and you can almost imagine one of its former regulars like Barbra Streisand or Sammy Davis Jr might be about to pull up a stool next to you.
+Atomic Liquors is another location from the first Hangover film.
+It also featured in Casino, with Martin Scorcese and his crew using the garage next door as a production studio.
+Today the bar has been restored to its former glory, and you can almost imagine former regulars Barbra Streisand or Sammy Davis Jr are about to pull up a stool next to you.

-Finally take North 9th Street under the expressway and out to the Neon Museum (0.9 miles) – it’s not the smartest neighbourhood, so if you’re on your own or at night you might want to take a taxi instead.
 The Neon Boneyard and Museum is where signs from classic casinos like the Golden Nugget and Stardust come to spend their retirement.
-There are over 150 signs – and a few giant fibreglass models – which date back to the 1930s and tell the story of the city.
+There are over 250 signs – and a few giant fibreglass models – which date back to the 1930s and tell the story of the city.

-The original boneyard location (which was known as the Young Electric Sign Co then) is where Danny DeVito’s character comes to a sticky end in the sci-fi comedy Mars Attacks!
-Since then the signs have been relocated to a new site which was used in the 2013 Michael Douglas film Last Vegas as well as lots of music videos.
-Even the museum entrance is recycled – it was the lobby of the old La Concha Motel which had its own taste of film stardom in Casino.
+The original boneyard location (which was known as the Young Electric Sign Co back then) is where Danny DeVito’s character comes to a sticky end in the sci-fi comedy Mars Attacks!
+(1996).
+Since then the signs have been relocated to a new Neon Boneyard and Museum, which was used in the film Last Vegas (2013) as well as lots of music videos.

 Las Vegas film locations walking tour map